 An eligible payroll quarter is any payroll quarter in 2020 where either:

 1. For any part of the quarter the business is completely or partially closed, due to government order related to Coronavirus, or

 2. For any calendar quarter where gross receipts drop at least 50%, as compared to the same quarter in the prior year, until the first day of the quarter after gross receipts exceed 80% of the prior year’s quarter.

 How Do I Obtain This Benefit: Let your payroll company know when your company qualifies for the Employee Retention Credit and they will reduce your payroll tax deposits.
 If you expect a refund, you may fax a request for advance payment on IRS Form 7200.

 Deferment of the following due dates from 4/15/20 to 7/15/20:

 • 2019 income tax return filing (extension) and payment of balance due.

-• 1st and second quarter corporate estimated tax payment.
+• 1st and 2nd quarter corporate estimated tax payment for Federal taxes.

 Expanded Unemployment for Employees and the Self-Employed

 Under the CARES Act, unemployment was expanded in several important ways: